pay-theory/payment-components/README.md

 To manage payments with custom tags simply add the following when initializing the SDK:

 -   **payment-parameters-name**: The payment parameters to use for the payment.

-For more information on payment parameters check out the [Payment Parameters](docs/PAYMENT_PARAMETERS.md) documentation.

 ```javascript